daerlnaxe/LaunchBox-Plugins/README.md

 - 14/06/2020
     - Modifications for compatibility with LaunchBox 10.15
     - .Net Framework 4.7.2
+    - Bug correction: If platform had Hard Link path, it caused a crash.

 - 10/09/2018 CleanImages 1.0.0.3
     - Scan images of a game, calcul md5 sums then ask by a window to the user what to do